SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Introduction/index.md

 homepage: false
 ---

-Blayne Haggart.
-In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.* Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-25-52.
+Blayne Haggart, Kathryn Henne, Natasha Tusikov.
+"Introduction."
+In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
+1-20.
 Cham: Palgrave Macmillan, 2019.

-According to many observers, economic globalization and the liberalization of telecoms/internet policy have remade the world in the image of the United States.
-The dominant roles of Amazon, Apple, Facebook, and Google have also led to charges of US internet imperialism.
-This article, however, argues that while these internet giants dominate some of the most popular internet services, the ownership and control of core elements of the internet infrastructure—submarine cables, internet exchange points, autonomous system numbers, datacenters, and so on—are tilting increasingly toward the EU and BRICS (i.e., Brazil, Russia, India, China, and South Africa) countries and the rest of the world, complicating views of hegemonic US control of the internet and what Susan Strange calls the knowledge structure.
+While the control of knowledge is becoming the dominant means by which economic, political, and social control is exerted globally, the mechanisms through which this is happening—including intellectual property rights, state and commercial surveillance, digitisation and datafication, and a nearly ubiquitous internet mediating human interactions—are often examined separately instead of as part of a larger phenomenon of knowledge governance.
+This edited volume brings experts in these areas from across the social sciences to explore these areas as forms of knowledge governance, by adopting the understudied (at least from a knowledge-governance perspective) work of the late International Political Economy scholar Susan Strange, notably her concept of a knowledge structure.
+In this chapter, we present an introduction to and critique of Strange’s theory of the knowledge structure and offer an overview of this volume’s chapters.

 Keywords: Theory; Knowledge